 When people are searching for any of those keywords I have a better chance of someone finding the image.

-When you upload an image to Pinterest (or your website) the text that you saved the image as becomes the description for the image.
+When you upload an image to Pinterest (or your website), the text you saved becomes the description of the image.
 The text explains to Google what the image is.
 Google can then suggest the image to people searching for that particular type of image.

 Optimize Your Pinterest Business Account For SEO

 SEO is not just for your artist blog.
 It is also relevant for your online art gallery and social media networks.

 - Choose your business name wisely.

 - Optimize your boards and pins with keywords.

 - Make sure the images have alt text.

 If you want your boards to be found by a new audience, you will have to optimize them for the search engines.